dorobekmateusz/dorobekmateusz.github.io/_pages/about.md

   - /about.html
 ---

 I'm a student of Data Science at Warsaw University of Technology.
 I'm on my exchange program in University of Barcelona.
 My current research is oriented in Music generation using Deep Learning techniques.
 My development in Data Science is oriented in Business applications and management.
-My biggest passion is music.
-My biggest jazz project *Stacja Augiasza* is in progress of creating something amazing.
+My biggest passion is music, I'm working on material for my jazz quartet.